 The Arizona English Language Proficiency Standards provide expectations for the foundational linguistic knowledge for students who are not proficient in English.
 These language skills are necessary in order for English language learners (ELLs) to access academic content required by the Arizona Academic Standards.
 There is a purposeful overlap of English Language Proficiency and English Language Arts language skills.
 This overlap is evident throughout the ELPs and is further defined in our correlation guide.
-This Correlation Guide is provided as a curricular resource and is intended to give information to the practitioner of English language learning, demonstrating how the revised/finalized English Language Proficiency Standards contribute to the skill sets required in the Arizona Academic Standards.
-This document is evidence of the alignment between the English Language Proficiency and Arizona Academic Standards and will be revised, as necessary, to align with revised English Language Arts standards once formally adopted by the State Board of Education.
+This Correlation Guide is provided as a curricular resource and is intended to give information to the practitioner of English language learning, demonstrating how the revised/finalized English Language Proficiency Standards.
+This document is evidence of the alignment between the English Language Proficiency and Arizona Academic Standards.